 The function hall is beautiful and huge!
 The pool looks great and adjacent to it is a waterfall and a grist mill with water wheel.
 Adjacent to that is an open sided but roofed pavilion where they will be serving all-you-can-eat Buffalo wings tomorrow night for $7.
 Behind that is a path to the adjacent quarry with I think 7 or 8 levels of deck/stairs going down into it.
 At the moment it is almost completely dry but apparently the water level can be quite a bit higher based on some photos on the web site.

-The look and feel of the sites here is somewhat akin to Fort Wilderness at Disney World (which is hands down one of our favorite campgrounds).
 There are 300 new sites currently under construction (sounds like at least some of them will be open by this time next year) which will I think more than double the size of the park.
 The new sites are supposed to be quite large (120′ x 48′) and will have sections specifically for Class-A, Fifth Wheel, Park Models, etc. Some of the sites will be on the rim of the quarry so will therefore have a nice view.

 We still have two more nights here, but I think this place will be on our short list for a long term stay – the price is less than half of an ordinary campground in southern FL and probably one third the cost of a resort with like amenities.